 Pair Wine With Food

-One of the best ways to enjoy wine and keep it from overwhelming your system is by eating at the same time.
+One of the best ways to enjoy Long Island wine tasting tours and keep it from overwhelming your system is by eating at the same time.
 Many of the best wineries offer a full menu of wines, paired with just the right food to bring out the flavors in the wine.
 Take the time to eat a small meal with your wine, and you’ll enjoy the tour even more.
 This will also give your body time to metabolize the alcohol, clearing it from your system.

 Bring Comfortable, Safe Shoes

 Some wine tours require a lot of walking.
 You may need to walk uphill to get the winery.
 Hills and other areas of the vineyard can be steep, so bring comfortable shoes with you.
 Dress shoes or heels may look nicer, but they don’t have much traction, which is what you’ll want to maintain your balance throughout the tour.
 Comfortable shoes will also be better for your feet while you’re standing on concrete outdoor spaces for potentially hours at a time.

 At a wine tasting and tour, you want to sample lots of wines.
 Stick to small glasses only.
 This way, you can really taste the nuances of each type of wine sold there.
 You’ll be able to tell the difference between a sweet wine like Port and one with sharper notes.
 You’ll also be able to avoid drinking too much overall.

 Remember these basic tips during your trip into wine country, and you’ll be able to stay safe while enjoying your wine at the same time.
 And you’ll have an experience to remember.

 2 thoughts on “5 Safety Tips to Remember During a Wine Tour”